People Management

 What Is a High Employee Turnover Rate?

-Although acceptable employee turnover rates can differ across industries, many organizations aim to keep their rates below 10%.
+Although acceptable turnover rates vary, many organizations aim for a rate below 10%.

 How to Decrease Turnover Rate